GauSTAR: Gaussian Surface Tracking and Reconstruction: Method

 \subsection{Gaussian Surface Representation}

 Our Gaussian Surface representation, shown in (c) of \cref{fig:pipeline}, augments traditional meshes with $N$ Gaussians per triangular face~\cite{guedon2024sugar, zheng2024physavatar}.
-Following the formulation from 3DGS~\cite{kerbl20233d},
+Following the formulation from 3DGS~\cite{kerbl20233d}, a 3D Gaussian can be represented as:

-where each Gaussian is defined by its opacity $\alpha$, center position $\mathbf{p}$, scales $\mathbf{S}$, rotation $\mathbf{R}$, and appearance color (represented by spherical harmonics).
-Here, $\sigma()$ is the standard sigmoid function and $\Sigma$ represents the covariance matrix.
+Here a Gaussian $G$ is defined by its opacity $\alpha$, center position $\mathbf{p}$, scales $\mathbf{S}$, rotation $\mathbf{R}$, and appearance color (represented by spherical harmonics).
+Moreover, $\sigma()$ is the standard sigmoid function, and $\Sigma$ denotes the covariance matrix.